metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_bgp_peering_policy_v2alpha1_manifest.md

 Optional:

 - `advertised_path_attributes` (Attributes List) AdvertisedPathAttributes can be used to apply additional path attributes to selected routes when advertising them to the peer.
 If empty / nil, no additional path attributes are advertised. (see [below for nested schema](#nestedatt--spec--virtual_routers--neighbors--advertised_path_attributes))
+- `auth_secret_ref` (String) AuthSecretRef is the name of the secret to use to fetch a TCP authentication password for this peer.
 - `connect_retry_time_seconds` (Number) ConnectRetryTimeSeconds defines the initial value for the BGP ConnectRetryTimer (RFC 4271, Section 8).
 - `e_bgp_multihop_ttl` (Number) EBGPMultihopTTL controls the multi-hop feature for eBGP peers.
 Its value defines the Time To Live (TTL) value used in BGP packets sent to the neighbor.
 The value 1 implies that eBGP multi-hop feature is disabled (only a single hop is allowed).
 This field is ignored for iBGP peers.
 - `families` (Attributes List) Families, if provided, defines a set of AFI/SAFIs the speaker will negotiate with it's peer.
 If this slice is not provided the default families of IPv6 and IPv4 will be provided. (see [below for nested schema](#nestedatt--spec--virtual_routers--neighbors--families))